enzymefinance/protocol/README.md

 buyQuantity | `uint256` |  Quantity of sellAsset to be bought timestamp | `uint256` | Time in seconds when this order was created fillQuantity | `uint256` | Buy quantity filled; Always less than buy_quantity

+### Modules

+### List of Melon modules

+Melon has six different module classes:
+- Exchange Adapters
+- Rewards
+- Participation
+- Risk Management
+- Asset registrars
+- Data feeds

+Which can be categorized into three sub sets:
+- Libraries
+- Boolean function
+- Infrastructure

+#### Libraries

+These Melon modules are:
+- Exchange Adapters
+- Rewards

+They interact with the Melon protocol using as pre-linked libraries to the Melon version contract.

+#### Boolean functions

+These Melon modules are:
+- Participation
+- Risk Managment

+They interact with the Melon protocol using boolean functions.
+That is functions which take a certain set of inputs and return either true or false.

 #### Infrastructure